QAS-Labs/test-case-library/test-cases/Add a user to an organization shows the user when added.md

         Done();
       });

-      it('should Add a new user to the organization that doesn't exist', function(Done) {
+      it('should Add a new user to the organization that doesnt exist', function(Done) {
         expect(Inputs['Test Run']['2'].result).to.eql('New user should show up immediately');
         Done();
       });